 If you’d have invested in the S&P 500 in the two decades to 2014, you’d have made nearly 10% a year on average.
 Take out the ten best days and this performance slips back to just over 6%.

-This highlights just how much trying to time the market can be on your investments.
-Although short-term volatility can make investors sell-out of their investments, the best performance can often follows these days of poor trading, leaving some investors out of pocket.
+This highlights just how damaging trying to time the market can be on your investments.
+Although short-term volatility can make investors sell-out of their investments, the best performance can often follow these days of poor trading, leaving some investors out of pocket.

 The millionaire regular investing plan

 Investing £20,000 as a lump sum isn’t possible for everyone.
 But if you plan ahead and understand how much can you put in your ISA and contribute to it on a monthly basis, you could end the tax year with a strong investment portfolio that’s grown throughout the year.